conekta/conekta-go/docs/CustomerShippingContactsResponseAddress.md

 HasResidential returns a boolean if a field has been set.

+### SetResidentialNil

+`func (o *CustomerShippingContactsResponseAddress) SetResidentialNil(b bool)`

+ SetResidentialNil sets the value for Residential to be an explicit nil

+### UnsetResidential
+`func (o *CustomerShippingContactsResponseAddress) UnsetResidential()`

+UnsetResidential ensures that no value is present for Residential, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)